Autism Assessments

 We ask you to share your report with appropriate professionals (eg. GP / Paediatrician, School) however you are under no obligation to do so.

-The ASD assessment fee range is
+The ASD assessment fee for adults is £1750.
+For children the range is

 Child assessments

-Step by step details of the full assessment process are provided in the text column titled 'The ASD Assessment Process' (to the left).
+Details of the main assessments are provided in the text column titled 'ASD assessment process' (to the left).

 Adult assessments

 Adults who do not have a parent or childhood caregiver available to participate, and who wish to have a definitive formal diagnosis are advised to seek an assessment with a Psychiatrist, and/or through NHS services.
+Psychiatrists are able to use alternative diagnostic methods in such circumstances.

 Interested in our services?
 We are here to help.